Tyrone Taylor Player Props: Brewers vs. Astros

 Tyrone Taylor At The Plate

-- Taylor has two doubles, a home run and two walks while hitting .179.
+- Taylor is batting .179 with two doubles, a home run and two walks.

-- In eight of 17 games this year (47.1%), Taylor has reached safely via hit, and that includes multiple hits twice.
+- This season, Taylor has posted at least one hit in eight of 17 games (47.1%), and had multiple hits twice.

-- He has hit a long ball in one of 17 games, and in 1.7% of his plate appearances.
+- He has homered in one of 17 games, and in 1.7% of his plate appearances.

 - Taylor has driven in a run in four games this season (23.5%), but has had no multiple-RBI games.